apache/trafficcontrol/docs/source/admin/traffic_ops/extensions.rst

 Managing Traffic Ops Extensions
 *******************************

-Traffic Ops supports two types of extensions.
-'Check Extensions' are analytics scripts that collect and display information as columns in the table under 'Monitor' -> 'Cache Checks' in Traffic Portal.
-'Data Source Extensions' provide ways to add data to the graph views and usage APIs.
+Traffic Ops supports two types of extensions. `Check Extensions`_ are analytics scripts that collect and display information as columns in the table under :menuselection:`Monitor --> Cache Checks` in Traffic Portal. `Data Source Extensions`_ provide ways to add data to the graph views and usage APIs.

 .. |checkmark| image:: images/good.png
 .. |X| image:: images/bad.png